Masters in Mathematics in India: Colleges, Fees, Syllabus, and Career Opportunities - FindMyCollege

 Q4.
 What are the eligibility criteria for admission to a Masters in Mathematics program at IIT Madras?

-To be eligible for admission to a Masters in Mathematics program at IIT Madras, candidates must have a B.Sc. in Mathematics with a minimum of 60% marks.
+To be eligible for admission to a Masters in Mathematics program at IIT Madras, candidates must have a B.Sc.
+In Mathematics with a minimum of 60% marks.
 Work experience is not required.
 Candidates must also meet the general eligibility criteria for IIT Madras, which may include appearing for an entrance exam.

 Shreoshree Chakrabarty